telepenu/telepenu/README.md

 Programming languages I will learn(that will be ticked after i learn most of grammatic syntaxes):

-1.java and kotlin for android development
+1. java and kotlin for android development
-2.a database lang
+2. a database lang
-3.python
+3. python
-4.js for api development
+4. js for api development